johnseto/SolisAgileManager/README.md

 * Thanks also to [Jon Glass](https://github.com/jmg48/solis-cloud) for his sample .Net wrapper for the Solis API, without which I'd have spent an inordinate amount of time figuring out the complicated Solis Authentication process.
+* Thanks to Steve Mell, for his huge help (and amazing patience) in debugging and testing the application
 * Thanks must go to [Rob Tweed](https://github.com/robtweed) whose Agility project made me think about building this application.